polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     https://github.com/opsgility/contosofinanceweb
     ```

-4. Select on the Deployment options button and monitor until the application is deployed.
+4. Select the Deployment options button and monitor until the application is deployed.

 5. Select the Overview tab, and then select the URL.
 You should see the Contoso Finance web app.